-If you only visit one monument in the Andalusian capital, make it the Real Alcazar of Seville!
+If you only visit one monument in the Andalusian capital of Seville, make it the Real Alcazar of Seville!
 The Royal Palace is both historic and stunning, a joy to explore.
 Read on for the ultimate guide to visiting the Real Alcázar in Seville, Spain!

 A Guide to Visiting the Real Alcazar DE SevillA

 Although the Royal Alcazar of Seville is known by many variations of its name, its official name is the Reales Alcázares de Sevilla, since it is a complex of many palaces (and gardens) that evolved over time.

 But by whatever name you reference it, it is one of the most extraordinary places you will visit.